habdella1997/Satellite_WirelessCommunication_Simulator/README.md

+# Project:
+This project was developed as part of my Master Thesis at Northeastern University in 2020.
+Results and findings were published (Best Paper Award) https://ieeexplore.ieee.org/abstract/document/9469460 Presentation can be found in MasterThesis_Hussam.ppt

 # Satellite Wireless Communication Simulator

 This repository contains a Python-based simulator for modeling and analyzing wireless satellite communication systems, including THz and other advanced spectral bands.